 Carrara is a city famous for its world finest white or blue-grey marble.
 The pristine stone has been extracted from the quarries since Roman times.
 Carrara is entirely built of marble, houses, palaces, churches, street types of furniture, portals, windows, and staircases.
 The most interesting thing to do is to drive the marble route and experience the scenes in “007 Quantum of Solace”.
 By joining the Carrara Marble Tour you will have a great view of the Apuan Alps and discover the history of the production and manufacturing of the white flawless marble.
-I have a post about the marble route.

 - Strolled the streets of Carrara was just how colorful the town

 - run into something made of marble, benches, statues, sculptures, pavement, fountains – and of course the main cathedral.